storj/docs/app/(docs)/object-mount/getting-started/enforced-posix-access/page.md

 ## Key steps

 1. Through your object storage provider, generate access credentials with the highest level of permissions that any user or admin could need, including permissions to [edit bucket tags](../user-guides/configuration#using-a-bucket-tag).
 On a public cloud supporting IAM, you set up an `admin` IAM user with such credentials.
-2. The admin credentials are stored privately and are used to set up a Object Mount Mount in an accessible location.
+2. The admin credentials are stored privately and are used to set up a Object Mount on FUSE in an accessible location.
 3. Users are only told the path to the mount; they are not given access to `cuno` nor to the admin credentials.

 {% callout type="warning"  %}